jwblangley/neat-ml/README.md

 ## Features
 * *Fully* documented code base ideal for learning and people new to the subject
+    * Documentation can be found [here](https://jwblangley.github.io/neat-ml/)
-* Super friendly highly abstracated interfaces that hide the implementation details so you can focus on your use case
+* Super friendly highly abstracted interfaces that hide the implementation details, so you can focus on your use case
   * Friendly implementations of both genotypes and phenotypes
   * All you need to worry about is inputs, outputs and fitness!
 * Multi-threading support for concurrent genotype evaluation just by specifying the number of worker threads
-* Neural network visualiser to create images so you can see what networks are being created
+* Neural network visualiser to create images, so you can see what networks are created
 * Full serializing and deserializing support using [google's protobuf](https://developers.google.com/protocol-buffers), allowing you to save interesting genotypes (networks) or even save your training progress to disk!

 ## Quick start